Dreaming of hair: the strength and freedom we wear

 Astrological note: Grey hair evokes Saturn or Jupiter in the 1st or 9th house, or Saturn transiting through the 9th house.
 Capricorn and Sagittarius carry this theme of wisdom made visible.
 If Jupiter is now transiting your 9th house — the wisdom earned through experience is becoming part of your identity.

 Hair in dreams is always an encounter with the image of yourself.
 With how you see yourself and how you want to be seen.
-With life force — its loss, its renewal, its liberation.
+With life force: its loss, its renewal, its liberation.
 With a passage that can be made visible.

-Your unconscious knows how to speak with you — it simply needs your permission.
 Let the hair from your dream show you this: your self-image is not a verdict.
 It is a choice.
 And every morning in the mirror, you can choose again.